LisaJongmans/Shell01/README.md

 ex07:

 !Write a command line that displays the output of a cat /etc/passwd command     > cat /etc/passwd

-!removing comments,
+!removing comments,     > sed -e '/^[ \t]*#/d'

-!every other line starting from the second line,
+!every other line starting from the second line,    >

 !reversing each login,